Leadership

 Director

-Nan Ho serves as Dean of Science, Technology, Engineering, and Mathematics at Las Positas College (LPC).
+Nan Ho serves as Vice President of Academic Services at Las Positas College (LPC).
 One of her passions is to connect the talent at LPC with community, education, and industry partners to inspire and support all students in their academic and career pathways.
 Nan was a faculty member for more than 20 years at LPC, where she helped originate the Science and Engineering Seminar Series with Lawrence Livermore National Lab and the Undergraduate Science Research Poster Session, and was advisor to student clubs and Beta Beta Beta National Biological Honor Society.

 Nan serves on the Board of Directors for the Bay Nature Institute and for the Las Positas College Viticulture and Enology Foundation, and the Institutional Biosafety Committees for Sandia National Laboratories and Daybreak Labs.
 She previously served on the Understanding Evolution Teacher Advisory Board for the UC Museum of Paleontology and the Oakland Zoo Docent Council Board.
-Nan earned her BS and MS from Stanford University, with additional graduate work at UC Berkeley.
-Nan received the John and Suanne Roueche Excellence Award, the Unity Award, Outstanding Full-Time Faculty Award, and is three-time recipient of both the Outstanding Teaching Award and the Chancellor’s Award.
+Nan earned her doctorate at the University of Southern California and her Master’s and Bachelor’s degrees at Stanford University.
+Nan received the John and Suanne Roueche Excellence Award, the Unity Award, Outstanding Full-Time Faculty Award, and is a three-time recipient of both the Outstanding Teaching Award and the Chancellor’s Award.

 José Hernández